gsn9/SugarSpice/docs/reference/tutorials.rst

 1. Identify the mission, create a new json file called <mission>.json, try to stick to NAIF abbreviations (see: https://naif.jpl.nasa.gov/pub/naif/pds/data/)
 2. Do binary kernels first (CKs, SPKs, etc.):
     * Look at the makedb file, translate the wildcards to EMCAScript_ and place them under their respective quality keyword
-    * Always have a deps keyword even if empty, but realistically, there is always a LSK or SPK
-    * If list of regexes (or any list) has only one element, feel free to write it as a string, not array
+    * If list of regexes (or any list) has only one element, feel free to write it as a string, not an array
-    * Check for a config file, make sure the dependencies on other time dependent kernels are handled.
+    * Check for a config file, make sure the dependencies on other time dependent kernels are handled with the `deps` keyword.
 3. When doing text kernels:
     * Simply look at the `kernel.[0-9]{4}.db` file (specifically the newest one).
 Mimic the regexes into EMCAScript_
     * The key is to make sure the right text kernel is going to the right instrument.
+For example, IKs often are sometimes instrument specific, but also can be shared by all instruments on a spacecraft.
 4. Test by creating a new gtest running `utils::searchMissionKernels` and manually confirming that all kernels are accounted for.
+Looks at FunctionalTestsSpiceQueries.cpp for some examples.

 .. warning:: As this library is a work in progress, testing these queries isn't 100% figured out, the long term, we will test against ISIS's kernel search and make sure we get the response.